 Juel Anderson writes in Poker, Sex, and Dying that the only asset you have is yourself.
 In trading, you make your own rules, but make sure they fit your personality.

 Understanding your personality is paramount to becoming a successful trader.
 Emotional and psychological strength is the most important factor in trading success.
-This article explains how you can go about getting to understand yourself.
+This article explains how to get to know yourself better.

 What are behavioral biases?